nodejs/node/README.md

 does not already have the capability.

-To illustrate the point, here are some examples of past issues and what the Security Reponse Team thinks of them.
+To illustrate the point, here are some examples of past issues and what the Security Response Team thinks of them.
 When in doubt, however, please do send us a report nonetheless.